-Children with special educational needs will have access to the National Curriculum which will be differentiated to take account of the child's particular needs and modified on an inhouse basis to ensure maximum flexibility and attention to the particular child's academic and personal development.
+Children with special educational needs will have access to the National Curriculum which will be differentiated to take account of the child's particular needs and modified on an in-house basis to ensure maximum flexibility and attention to the particular child's academic and personal development.
 Lessons have clear learning objectives and we use assessment to inform the next stage of learning.
 We strive to be a Communication Friendly Environment and access to distraction free space is available if required.

-The expertise of our trained staff who will support SEND children and advise on how specialist expertise will be secured
+The expertise of our trained staff who will support SEND children and advise on how specialist expertise will be secured.

-Staff aim to offer excellence and choice to all our pupils, whatever their ability or needs.
-This is done through the management of the learning environment including responsibility for the care and preparation of teaching aids, equipment, materials and differentiated resources.
-Staff receive sufficient training to be equipped to identify and support children with special educational needs.
+Staff aim to offer excellence and choice to all our pupils whatever their ability or needs.
+This is done through the management of the learning environment, including responsibility for the care and preparation of teaching aids, equipment, materials and differentiated resources.
+Staff receive sufficient training to be equipped to identify and support children with a wide range of special educational needs.
 Resources are well adapted, modified and used to boost learning.
-The quality of the partnership and dialogue between support staff and class teacher is of a high standard.
+The quality of the partnership and dialogue between support staff and class teachers is of a high standard.
+Specific staff in school are currently trained to support children with autism, difficulties in motor skill development, speech and language needs, social and emotional difficulties, and assessing children with cognitive and learning difficulties.